Special Relativity -- Applications to astronomy and the accelerator physics: Relativistic Particle Dynamics

-According to the non-covariant (3+1) approach we seek for the initial value solution to these equations.
-Using explicit expression for Lorentz force we find that the three equations Eq.(\ref{DDDE1}) automatically imply the constraint Eq.(\ref{DCFE1}), once this is satisfied initially at $t = 0$.
-In the (3+1) approach, the four equations of motion "split up" into (3+1) equations and we have no mixture of space and time parts of the dynamics equation Eq.(\ref{DDE}).
+According to the non-covariant (3+1) approach we seek the initial value solution to these equations.
+Using the explicit expression for Lorentz force we find that the three equations Eq.(\ref{DDDE1}) automatically imply the constraint Eq.(\ref{DCFE1}), once this is satisfied initially at $t = 0$.
+In this (3+1) formalism, the four-dimensional equations of motion are decomposed into three spatial and one temporal component, effectively eliminating any mixing between space and time in the dynamical equation Eq.(\ref{DDE}).
 This approach to relativistic particle dynamics relies on the use of three independent equations of motion Eq.(\ref{DDDE1}) for three independent coordinates and velocities, "independent" meaning that equation Eq.(\ref{DFE1}) (and constraint Eq.(\ref{DCFE1})) are automatically satisfied.

-One could expect that the particle's trajectory in the lab frame, following from the previous reasoning $\vec{x}(t)$, should be identified with $\vec{x}_{cov}(t)$.
-However, paradoxical result are obtained by doing so.
-In particular, the trajectory $\vec{x}(t)$ does not include relativistic kinematics effects.
-In the non-covariant (3+1) approach, the solution of the dynamics problem in the lab frame makes no reference to Lorentz transformations.
-This means that, for instance, within the lab frame the motion of particles in constant magnetic field looks precisely the same as predicted by Newtonian kinematics: relativistic effects do not have a place in this description.
-In conventional particle tracking a particle trajectory $\vec{x}(t)$ can be seen from the lab frame as the result of successive Galileo boosts that track the motion of the accelerated (in a constant magnetic field) particle.
-The usual Galileo rule for addition of velocities is used to determine the Galileo boosts tracking a particular particle, instant after instant, along its motion along the curved trajectory.
+One might expect that the particle’s trajectory in the lab frame, denoted as $\vec{x}(t)$ and derived from the previous reasoning, should correspond to the covariant trajectory $\vec{x}_{cov}(t)$.
+However, identifying them in this way leads to paradoxical results.
+Specifically, the trajectory $\vec{x}(t)$ fails to account for relativistic kinematic effects.
+In the non-covariant (3+1) approach, the dynamics in the lab frame are formulated without reference to Lorentz transformations.
+As a result, the motion of a particle in a constant magnetic field, when described from the lab frame, appears identical to its Newtonian counterpart—relativistic effects are absent in this formulation.
+In conventional particle tracking, the lab-frame trajectory $\vec{x}(t)$ can be interpreted as arising from a sequence of Galilean boosts, which follow the motion of the particle as it accelerates under the influence of the magnetic field.
+The standard Galilean velocity addition rule is applied to determine the boosts at each instant, tracing the particle’s progression along its curved path.